OathMeadow/spotify/README.md

 ```

 ## REST API
-You can look at the swagger.yaml to see the documentation.
+You can look at the swagger.yaml to see the
-See below for some curl examples:
+REST API documentation.
+See below for some
+curl examples:

 List all records